Skip to main content

 6. You will use more gas to compensate for the lack of acceleration and traction.
 Summer tires have a harder compound that allows them to roll better.

-Roll into summer with lower insurance costs
+Roll into summer with lower insurance premiums

 Winter tires in summer FAQs